Blaine Robison, M.A.

 In ancient times imprisonment for a specified period of time was not a form of punishment prescribed by the Torah or Jewish law.
 The place of confinement was only to keep someone until disposition was made of his case (cf. Lev 24:12; Num 15:34; Acts 4:3; 5:18).
 There are a small number of cases previously mentioned in Scripture of innocent Israelites being imprisoned: Joseph (Gen 39:20), Joseph's brother Simeon (Gen 42:16–19, 24), Samson (Jdg 16:21), Hanani the seer (2Chr 16:10); the prophet Micaiah (1Kgs 22:27), Jeremiah (Jer 37:15–16; 38:4–14) and Yochanan the Immerser (Mark 6:17).
 After the exile Ezra was permitted to appoint judges with the right to impose imprisonment as one of the means for compelling obedience to God's law or the law of the king (Ezra 7:25–26).
 In Jerusalem the Romans used the Tower of Antonia as a prison (Acts 23:10).

-having delivered him: Grk. paradidōmi, aor. part., to convey from one position to another, in general "to hand over," used here in reference to subjecting someone to arrest and being held for a judicial process. to four: pl. of Grk. tessares, adj., the numeral four, a cardinal number. squads: pl. of Grk. tetradion, a group of four, and in this case a guard mount.
+having delivered him: Grk. paradidōmi, aor. part., to convey from one position to another, in general "to hand over," used here in reference to subjecting someone to arrest and being held for a judicial process. to four: pl. of Grk. tessares, adj., the cardinal number four, a cardinal number. squads: pl. of Grk. tetradion, a group of four, and in this case a guard mount.
 The noun occurs only here in the Besekh.
 The English word "squad" is used commonly of a group of soldiers or police officers. of soldiers: Grk. stratiōtēs, soldier in the military sense.
 The term is used in the Besekh of Roman soldiers.
 The Greek term is broad in scope and included ranks below Centurion.

 to guard: Grk. phulassō, pres. inf., may mean (1) serve as sentinel; guard, watch; (2) ensure that something remains intact; keep safe, preserve, watch; (3) 'be on guard against' or 'be on the alert against;' avoid (4) 'keep something from being violated;' keep, observe.
 The first meaning is primarily in view. him: Grk. autos, personal pronoun, which may be used to (1) distinguish a person from or contrast it with another, or to give him emphatic prominence; himself, herself (2) express the force of a simple personal pronoun of the third person; he, him, she, her, them, it, or (3) with the article function as an adjective of identity; the same.
 The second meaning applies here.